 St Mary’s Learning Support aims to provide a caring and flexible environment that understands and responds to the individual student’s physical, social, emotional and academic needs.
 We value inclusive education.
 Underpinning this is the belief that the student should have maximum access to the curriculum presented in the classroom.

-Students identified as requiring additional assistance are offered a selection of evidence-based, innovative programmes which focus on improving foundational literacy and numeracy and developing functional skills.
+Students identified as requiring additional assistance are offered a selection of evidence-based, innovative programs which focus on improving foundational literacy and numeracy and developing functional skills.

-The learning programme is underpinned by the following philosophies:
+The learning program is underpinned by the following philosophies:

 - Provide systematic and explicit instruction.

 - Use a framework that provides a measure of independence, but at the same time assists the learner.

 - Target a student’s specific difficulty and provide appropriate strategies to address learning requirements.

 - Ensure that students achieve success by being placed on an appropriate level of work, thus increasing self-esteem and confidence.

 Students attend Learning Support in place of a language class for three periods per cycle.

 Students replace an elective subject to receive additional assistance in Learning Support.